I enjoy doing DIY projects and crafts. It's a great way to make use of free time.

 Many sand dollars can be found right at the edge of the surf.
 Just walk the beach and carefully watch the sand under retreating waves.
 You’ll need to be quick.
 If the dollar is alive, it will dig itself under the sand in a matter of seconds, leaving you wondering where in the heck it went.
 The best time to search is at low tide, but I’ve found them at all different stages of the tides.

 You can also find sand dollars higher up on the beach, but you’ll have to dig for them.
 Look for a slight irregular hump in the sand that has a hole or two in it, especially at the bottom.
 Using your toe or a small shovel, dig down about three or four inches to find your treasure.
 I must warn you that this is a lot of exercise for your calf muscles.
 After digging up several hundred sand dollars one afternoon, I could hardly walk for the next couple of days!

 Sometimes when the water is exceptionally muddy because of a storm or rough surf, you’ll often find loads of sand dollars in the water.
 Just walk through the waves slowly, inching your toes along the bottom, feeling for the creatures.
 Usually, where you find one, you’ll find a lot more.

-Next, soak your sand dollars for about twenty minutes in a solution of half water and half household bleach.
+- Next, soak your sand dollars for about 20 minutes in a solution of half water and half household bleach.
 Remove them from the bleach water and place them in the sun to dry.